-The iPhone has been on the market since 2007, yet there are still secrets many people don’t know about.
+The iPhone has been on the market since 2007, yet it still hides many secrets.
 Want to obscure your number when calling someone?
-Just input a simple code and you’ll become anonymous, no tricky jailbreak required.
+Just input a simple code and you’ll become anonymous.
+Or what about the infamous *#21#?

 If you’re a developer or die-hard iPhone user, chances are you’ve known about these codes for a while.
 For the rest of us, inputting these codes into your iPhone’s dialer might make for a neat party trick.
 I don’t know how useful these settings are for daily use, but they’re there in case you ever want to open a “field mode” on your device.
 Why not?